PyLate

 )

-index = indexes.Voyager(
+index = indexes.PLAID(

 index_folder="pylate-index",